friction2d/friction2d.github.io/_drafts/friction-094.md

 * Windows setup/portable are not signed and will trigger warnings during installation and/or first run
 * Development, testing and usage primarily happens on Windows 10 and Ubuntu 22.04
-  * This means reported issues must be replicable on one of these platforms
+  * Reported issues must be replicable on one of these platforms

 Friction is beta quality software, expect issues and missing/broken features.